coryodaniel/talks/debugging-kubernetes-workloads/README.md

 Setup:

-`kubectl apply -f manifests/1-node-resources.yaml`
+`kubectl apply -f manifests/1-node-exhausted.yaml`

 Tools:

 * `kubectl get deployments,replicasets,pods`
-* `kubectl describe pods/POD_NAME_HERE`
+* `kubectl describe pods/$(first-pod)`

 <!--

+NOTE: Im using the alias `first-pod` to insert the POD NAME.

-Using get with multiple resource types, we can see the deployment and replica set were create, but the pod is PENDING.
+Using GET with multiple resource types, we can see the deployment and replica set were create, but the pod is PENDING.

 Lets look at the details of the pod.